-Last year, while playing an impressive round of disc golf, I came into contact with poison oak.
-Or perhaps it was poison ivy…same thing really.
-Poison ivy and poison oak (along with poison sumac) are all packed with the same toxin, urushiol.
-Anyway, I didn’t notice anything at first, which is normal.
+Poison Oak and Poison Ivy (along with poison sumac) are all packed with the same toxin, urushiol.
 A poison oak rash can develop hours after contact, but it can also show up two weeks later.
-The next morning I awoke to find blisters and the beginnings of an impressive rash all over my feet and calves.
+I contracted some poison oak, and the morning after I had blisters and the beginnings of an impressive rash all over my feet and calves.
 It is normal for a poison oak rash to develop over a period of days, and mine did just that.
 I spent the next few weeks groaning and looking for poison oak remedies.

 What Does Poison Oak Look Like?